-Lara is a Senior Associate in the Real Estate Team.
-Lara specialises in marine planning, licensing and regulation and is nationally recognised for her expertise in Ports, Harbours and Coastal Development.
+Lara is a Legal Director in the Real Estate Team.
+Lara specialises in terrestrial planning, marine licensing and marine regulation and is nationally recognised for her expertise in Ports, Harbours and Coastal Development.

-Lara frequently acts for port authorities, local authorities, developers and marine businesses on a full range of marine regulatory matters.
-She regularly advises on multi-million pound developments and was recently described by Maritime Journal as a pre-eminent marine licensing lawyer.
-Her expertise in Ports and Harbours is recognised by the industry and highlighted by her recent election on to the national board of the UK Harbour Master's Association.
+Lara acts for a range of Ports, Harbours, Local Authorities and Developers.
+She regularly advises on multi-million pound developments across the whole of the UK and has been described by Maritime Journal as a pre-eminent marine licensing lawyer.
+Her expertise in Ports and Harbours is recognised by the industry and highlighted by her election (by industry) on to the national board of the UK Harbour Master's Association.

-Lara has won numerous academic awards, including the Sweet and Maxwell Prize for graduating at the top of her year at Exeter University.
-She writes regularly for prominent publications including the Local Government Lawyer, Maritime Journal and Planning Magazine.
+Lara has won numerous academic awards, including the Sweet and Maxwell Prize for graduating at the top of her year at Exeter University and, has recently been shortlisted for the Women in Law Awards 2019 (‘Real Estate’).
+Lara writes for prominent publications including the Local Government Lawyer, Maritime Journal and Planning Magazine.
 She also speaks at national conferences.
-In 2016 these included the UK Marine Energy Conference (marine licensing for tidal and wave projects), the UK Harbour Masters' Association Spring Conference and the Marine and Civil Engineering Expo (Excel Centre, London).
-Lara has recently been invited to speak about coastal development at the 6th Annual World Ocean Conference in China and in May 2017, she spoke at the British Ports Association Local Authority Ports' Briefing alongside senior officials from the Department for Transport and Maritime and Coastguard Agency.
+During 2018, these included the British Ports Association Annual Conference and Investinblue.
+She was also invited to speak about coastal development at the 7th Annual World Congress of Ocean in China.

 - Major coastal regeneration project: Advising in respect of a major coastal regeneration project (in excess of £500 million GDV), including the Harbour Empowerment/Revision Order, marine licenses, other marine consents and interaction with terrestrial planning regime.

 - Royal National Lifeboat Institution (RNLI): Advising and acting for the RNLI in respect of the charity's marine licensing requirements for maintenance of all existing infrastructure across the UK (in excess of 240 sites).
-Successfully secured the grant of a ground breaking ten year regional marine licence.
+Successfully secured the grant of ground breaking regional marine licences in England and Scotland.

-- Harbour Revision and Harbour Closure Orders: Advising in respect of a Harbour Revision Order application (including drafting the HRO).
+- Harbour Revision and Harbour Closure Orders: Instructed in relation to four Harbour Revision Orders in 2018 (including drafting).
 Advising a statutory harbour authority in respect of a potential Harbour Closure Order.
-Objecting to a Harbour Revision Order on behalf of a third party organisation.
+Objecting to a Harbour Revision Order on behalf of a third-party organisation.